RealMayankBansal/ncovlaunchpad/README.md

 Health officials are reporting 704 new cases of COVID-19 on Monday, a slight increase from the 658 infections confirmed on Sunday.

 Ontario falls short of their goal of completing 50,000 tests daily by the middle of October as only 31,864 were completed on in the previous 24-hour period.
-The test positive rate for Monday's cases was 2.2 per cent.
+The test positive rate for Monday's cases was 2.2 percent.

 ------